mindspore-lab/mindone/examples/diffusers/text_to_image/README.md

 [cloneofsimo](https://github.com/cloneofsimo) was the first to try out LoRA training for Stable Diffusion in the popular [lora](https://github.com/cloneofsimo/lora) GitHub repository.

-With LoRA, it's possible to fine-tune Stable Diffusion on a custom image-caption pair dataset on consumer GPUs like Tesla T4, Tesla V100.

 ### Training

 First, you need to set up your development environment as is explained in the [installation section](#installing-the-dependencies).
 Make sure to set the `MODEL_NAME` and `DATASET_NAME` environment variables.
 Here, we will use [Stable Diffusion v1-4](https://hf.co/CompVis/stable-diffusion-v1-4) and the [OnePiece dataset](https://huggingface.co/datasets/YaYaB/onepiece-blip-captions).